How AI Will Fuel Next-Gen Merchandising Decision Support Systems

 Optimization of Customer and Financial Metrics

-Finally, retailers can leverage AI tools to promote optimization across their competing business decisions to improve considerations like space productivity as well as customer loyalty.
+Finally, retailers can leverage AI tools to promote optimization across their competing business decisions to improve considerations like space productivity and customer loyalty.

 Next-Gen Merchandising Solutions Foster New Cultural Change

-The capabilities of Next-Gen AI tools address current problems faced among retailers and provide real solutions.
-As we’ve discussed, there are numerous applications for these tools throughout the retail-supplier ecosystem.
+The Next-Gen AI tools' capabilities address current problems retailers face and provide real solutions.
+As we’ve discussed, these tools have numerous applications throughout the retail-supplier ecosystem.
 These tools drive better performance at the local level as well as at the top-tier organizational level.

-Culture, put simply, in any company, is about “how things get done”.
-Next-Gen solutions allow humans to do what humans are good at applying intuition, creativity and strategy design.
+In any company, culture is about “how things get done.”
+Next-Gen solutions allow humans to do what humans are good at, applying intuition, creativity, and strategy design.

 It’s not only C-suite office occupants that can leverage these tools to improve their performance.
 Employees at the local level can tap into useful data to make better decisions too.
 What drives these better decisions?
 In short, it's AI’s ability to transmit real-time data quickly.
-Being able to share data quickly helps reduce the risk of human error that comes from manual data collection.
+Sharing data quickly helps reduce the risk of human error from manual data collection.
 When retailers can share data more accurately between stores, this reduces the likelihood of evaluation errors and helps leaders take advantage of having access to a wider range of metrics.

 Next-Gen merchandising offers data collection and sharing with:

 Today, even smaller retailers can take advantage of customer data at a chain and store-level thanks to Next-Gen tools.
-There's no need for a retailer to be a data scientist or analytics expert to use these systems thanks to the simple user interfaces they offer.
-The democratization of analytics and merchandising means anyone can collect, analyze and understand consumer behavior and make better decisions about merchandising and category management.
+There's no need for a retailer to be a data scientist or analytics expert to use these systems, thanks to their simple user interfaces.
+The democratization of analytics and merchandising means anyone can collect, analyze and understand consumer behavior and make better merchandising and category management decisions.

 What Next-Gen Merchandising Solutions Will Offer

 Next-gen merchandising solutions have much to offer with their AI functionality that considers assortment and space constraints to arrive at the most optimal or optimized action to take.
-The ability to run multiple assortment strategy scenarios, refine each strategy to arrive at goals agreed upon.
-They build on the current standard by moving from planning, automation to augmentation.
+The ability to run multiple assortment strategy scenarios and refine each strategy to arrive at agreed-upon goals.
+They build on the current standard by moving from planning and automation to augmentation.

-Retail buyers, category management professionals, assortment planners all need to manage SKU performance by juggling questions around SKU rationalization: what I don’t want, but is there?, SKU introduction: what is not there, but needs to? and finally space allocation & localization: what is the right allocation for each store?
+Retail buyers, category management professionals, and assortment planners all need to manage SKU performance by juggling questions around SKU rationalization: what I don’t want, but is there?
+SKU introduction: what is not there but needs to?
+And finally, space allocation & localization: what is the right allocation for each store?